rehierl/abstract-properties/04-properties-1/1-0-generic-properties.md

 are implemented based on hiding and re-displaying the nodes within a section.

-At the very core of any operation is however the ability to reliably determine if a given node is within a specific section.
-Because of that, clear definitions of which nodes are affected by some sectioning node must be provided.
+At the very core of any operation is however the ability to reliably determine if a given node is within a particular section.
+Because of that, a clear definition of which nodes are affected by a sectioning node must be provided.

 Once such definitions are available, an implementation can then determine all the nodes within a section and execute some operation on them.
 Based on that,